 I am jealous of those 31%’ers.
 I have got to get on the phone with Vidéotron.
 And what are people doing online?
 Chart time, because this puppy is big.

 Then there are some interesting breakdowns about which demographic groups are more likely to do certain activities online.
+Of course, certain groups are more likely to access sites such as www.hdtubemovies.xxx, but figuring out which groups do this is more challenging.
 Stereotypes!
 But scientifically-based!
 Let’s do ’em:

 - Contribute content or participate in discussion groups – males under 50